 It is well known that names in the standard lambda calculus are only useful to express a relationship between binding occurrences and applied occurrences of variables.
 Once that relationship is established, i.e. with bound variables, names can be replaced by other names through $\alpha$ substitution, or can even be removed altogether: in [8] de Bruijn proposed a modified lambda calculus in which variables are simply denoted by indices.
 A de Bruijn index is a non-negative integer expressing the distance between an applied occurrence of a variable and the abstraction level to which it refers.
-For example, the not function, written
+For example, the not function, written in the standard calculus, becomes

-'''

-Not = \lambda b. \lambda t. \lambda f. b f t
+Not = $\lambda b. \lambda t. \lambda f. b f t$

-'''